Understand the access model

 - forgetting that item rights apply to shared catalog content as a whole

-- forgetting that items or assets with no access domains are public inside the organization
+- assuming items or assets without access domains are always public (check the "No access domain" system row)

 - using Administrator when an Editor with good roles would be enough